Innovating for public sector decision making.

 Rapid evaluations can reduce the costs and time of evaluation projects, promoteflexibility across relatively diverse exercises of evaluation enquiry, and utilise different approaches.
 Rapid evaluations are being used in our country partners’ evaluation systems, and can be done internally by officials, and/or involve an external consultant as a ‘facilitator’.

-Twende Mbele has designed a toolkit on how to do rapid assessments, intended for use by officials commissioning evaluations, researchers and civil society.
+Twende Mbele has designed a toolkit on how to do rapid evaluations, intended for use by officials commissioning evaluations, researchers and civil society.

 Three countries have designed and adapted a guideline for designing and planning a rapid evaluation for the public sector.
 This guideline uses a structured approach to get answers to policy and program questions, while linking to other relevant government guidance.
 Training on the guideline (and further adaptations) are happening in all core country partners.